ranga2002/Facial-Expression-Detectiion-AI-main/README.md

 - pip and virtualenv (recommended)
 - Optional: GPU/CUDA for faster TensorFlow inference; OpenAI API key for the chat companion
 - Optional: Vercel CLI for local emulation (`npm i -g vercel`)
+- Optional: Vercel Blob or other object storage to host large `.h5` model files (see deployment notes)

 ---